-The ward’s doctors were specially trained abroad in all the subspecialties of eye medicine: cataract, retina, cornea, glaucoma, children and strabismus, neuropthalmology, and eye socket.
+The ward’s doctors were specially trained abroad in all the subspecialties of ophthalmology: cataract, retina, cornea, glaucoma, children and strabismus, neuropthalmology, and eye socket.
 Each specialist uniquely developed his specialty, which led to centers of excellence.
 The integration of a highly qualified medical team and an innovative equipment, allows for high-quality, inclusive medical service, while coordinating the various areas, under a single roof.

 During the evening hours, and during holidays and weekends, the department serves as an emergency room for eye injuries, to examine and care for urgent eye problems.

 The Ophthalmology ward in the Kaplan Medical Center has a few surgical frameworks which perform about 2500 surgeries every year.

 A designated ophthalmological operation room, equipped with all technological innovations and located in the general surgery rooms area where ophthalmology surgeries are performed in a wide variety of Ophthalmology specialties: cataract, retina, cornea, glaucoma, strabismus, eyelids, tear ducts and eye socket.
 The surgeries are done under admittance or as outpatients, called ambulatory admittance.
 There is a special channel for cataract removal surgeries performed in the afternoons.
 The outpatient operation room performs ambulatory surgeries in oculoplastic.

 A highly innovative operation room with up-to-date equipment to remove cataract, located in the new location of the ophthalmology department, allows ease of treatment, without having to move the patient.

 The outpatient clinics host about 22,000 visits every year, which include diagnosis, follow up and treatment in the variety of ophthalmology specialties.

 Integration with the Community